 - Labor Trafficking is the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purposes of subjection to involuntary servitude, peonage, debt bondage, or slavery, (22 USC § 7102).

-In 2018, the National Human Trafficking Hotline, a resource supported by the Administration for Children and Families (ACF), U.S. Department of Health and Human Services (HHS), received 41,088 contacts with nearly 11,000 cases of potential human trafficking reported.
-Of those contacts, 7,838 were calls from victims and survivors.
-Approximately 72% were cases of sex trafficking and 11% were cases of labor trafficking with minors accounting for approximately 22% of all trafficking cases reported to the hotline.
+In 2019, the National Human Trafficking Hotline, a resource supported by the Administration for Children and Families (ACF), U.S. Department of Health and Human Services (HHS), received 48,326 contacts with nearly 11,500 cases of potential human trafficking reported.
+Of those contacts, 10,490 were calls from victims and survivors.
+There were 8,248 cases of sex trafficking, 1,236 cases of labor trafficking with minors accounting for 2,582 of all trafficking cases reported to the hotline.

 The Department of Justice's anti-trafficking efforts involve numerous components engaged in investigating and prosecuting human trafficking crimes, stabilizing and supporting trafficking victims, and expanding outreach and training.
 The Civil Rights Division, Criminal Division, U.S. Attorneys' Offices, Federal Bureau of Investigation, and Office of Justice Programs all play important roles in the Department's broad-based anti-trafficking efforts.
 Many of these components contain multiple offices or sections that each work on different aspects of the fight against human trafficking.
 OJP's Office for Victims of Crime (OVC) helps victims find local programs, helplines, compensation programs and more.
 OVC provides resources for U.S. citizens both inside the U.S. and abroad as well as international victims.
 One such resource is a searchable database that allows victims to search by type of crime, such as human trafficking.

-OJJDP also support the National Center for Missing & Exploited Children (NCMEC), which serves as an information clearinghouse and resource for those who are searching for missing children and working to address child victimization and sexual exploitation.
+OJJDP also supports the National Center for Missing & Exploited Children (NCMEC), which serves as an information clearinghouse and resource for those who are searching for missing children and working to address child victimization and sexual exploitation.
 The center operates a 24-hour toll-free Missing Children's Hotline and a CyberTipline.
-In 2018, there were over 424,000 reports of missing children made to law enforcement in the United States.
+In 2020, NCMEC assisted law enforcement and families with more than 29,800 cases of missing children.
+The AMBER Alert system is being used in all 50 states, the District of Columbia, Indian country, Puerto Rico, the U.S. Virgin Islands, and 33 other countries.
+By the end of 2020, a total of 1029 children had been successfully recovered through the AMBER Alert.

 Access to Victim Services